 In 1998, he was named Doctor Philosophiae Honoris Causa at the Hebrew University of Jerusalem for his achievements in the world of finance, his commitment and support for Jewish and humanitarian causes, and his contribution to higher educational opportunities in Israel.
 He was also honored with an Honorary Doctorate from Yeshiva University for his long-term support of Jewish education.

 Recognized worldwide for his philanthropy, Mr. Safra was named Commandeur de l’Ordre des Arts et des Lettres and Chevalier de la Légion d’Honneur by the French government; Commandeur de l’Ordre de Mérite by the Grand Duke of Luxembourg; and Commandeur de l’Ordre de Rio Branco by the government of Brazil.

-Mr. Safra created a major philanthropic foundation to ensure that needy individuals and organizations would continue to receive assistance and encouragement for many years to come.
-Following his passing in 1999, and under the chairmanship of his beloved wife Lily, the Edmond J. Safra Philanthropic Foundation draws continuing inspiration from the example Mr. and Mrs. Safra set and the values they emobdied, the Foundation has supported hundreds of organizations in over forty countries around the world.
+Mr. Safra established a major philanthropic foundation to ensure that needy individuals and organizations would continue to receive his assistance and encouragement for many years to come.
+Following his passing in 1999, his beloved wife Lily faithfully and energetically led the Edmond J. Safra Foundation for more than twenty years.
+Drawing continuing inspiration from the example Mr. and Mrs. Safra set and the values they emobdied, the Foundation has supported hundreds of organizations in over forty countries around the world.